NicolaPapini/Circular-Linked-List/README.md

 + ADD(x): Adds the character "x" to the list.
 + DEL(x): Deletes all the occurences of the character "x" from the list.
 + PRINT: Prints the current content of the list.
-+ REV: Reverses the order of the elements of list.
++ REV: Reverses the order of the elements of the list.
 + SORT: Sorts the elements of the list following a certain criteria.
-+ SDX: Shifts the elements of the list of one position to the right.
++ SDX: Shifts the elements of the list one position to the right.
-+ SSX: Shifts the elements of the list of one position to the left.
++ SSX: Shifts the elements of the list one position to the left.

 Commands are correctly formatted if written like previously listed.
-Whitespaces are accepted before and after the command.
+Whitespace is accepted before and after the command.
-The program will read the input string, whenever a correctly formatted command is found it will execute the corresponding function.
-This will continue until the string is finished.
+The program reads the input string, whenever a correctly formatted command is found it executes the corresponding function.
+This continues until the end of the string.

 ## Examples

-listInput = “ADD(1) ~ ADD(a) ~ ADD(a) ~ ADD(B) ~ ADD(;) ~ ADD(9) ~ SSX ~ SORT ~ DEL(b) ~DEL(B) ~ SDX ~ REV ~ PRINT”
+`listInput = “ADD(1) ~ ADD(a) ~ ADD(a) ~ ADD(B) ~ ADD(;) ~ ADD(9) ~ SSX ~ SORT ~ DEL(b) ~DEL(B) ~ SDX ~ REV ~ PRINT”`

 | ADD(1) | ADD(a) | ADD(a) | ADD(B) | ADD(;) | ADD(9) |  SSX  |  SORT  | DEL(b) | DEL(B) |  SDX  |   REV | PRINT |
 | ------ | ------ |------- | ------ |------- | ------ |-------| ------ | ------ | ------ | ----- | ----  | ----- |